Hungary v El Salvador (1982 FIFA World Cup): Venue

+The match was held in Estadio Martínez Valero (then named Nuevo Estadio), located in the Spanish city of Elche in the province of Alicante. home stadium of Elche CF. Its name pays tribute to the late president of the club, Manuel Martínez Valero.

+The venue was inaugurated in 1976, replacing the former Campo de Altabix, which had been built in 1923.
+Architect Juan Boix Matarredona designed the stadium, the largest sports arena in the province of Alicante.
+With a capacity of 31,388 seats, Martínez Valero is the 15th-largest stadium in Spain and the 2nd-largest in the Valencian community.

 Match

 The match between Hungary and El Salvador began at 21:00 CEST.
-It was held at the Nuevo Estadio in Elche.
 Around 23,000 people were in attendance.
 The match was the fifth of the 1982 FIFA World Cup and the second of Group 3 after Argentina v Belgium, in which Belgium defeated Argentina by a score of 1–0.
 According to a survey conducted by a Salvadoran radio station before the match, around 60 percent of Salvadorans believed that El Salvador would defeat Hungary.